 David Bell and David Blanchflower have created a new index which combines aggregate under-employment with the actual unemployment rate.
 This gives a wider overall perspective of the labour market.

-Also, some workers may be be ‘over-employed’ working more hours than they want, e.g. workers over 50 may prefer lower hours and lower pay.
+Also, some workers may be ‘over-employed’ working more hours than they want, e.g. workers over 50 may prefer lower hours and lower pay.
 This index takes into account the level of underemployment – over-employment.

 Under-employment, Unemployment index

-The graphs shows how in the boom years, there is little aggregate under-employment.
-The number of people claiming they are underemployed outweighed by those who say they are working too many hours.
+The graph shows how in the boom years, there is little aggregate under-employment.
+The number of people claiming they are underemployed is outweighed by those who say they are working too many hours.
 However, since the start of the recession, there is a significant rise in under-employment.
 This means the index showing ‘excess capacity’ in the labour market is greater than the unemployment rate.

 What is the importance of this unemployment and underemployment index?

-Combined with data on real wage growth, it suggests the labour market has significant spare capacity and is further from full employment than raw unemployment data may suggest.
+It is also important to look at other factors, such as real wage growth, it suggests the labour market has significant spare capacity and is further from full employment than raw unemployment data may suggest.

 Underemployment is similar to the concept of disguised unemployment.
 Disguised unemployment looks at people who are not officially counted as unemployed but are either not working or working very inefficiently. e.g. disguised unemployment could count students not working in holidays who are not counted on official statistics.